RonenTalmonLab/Diffusion-Maps-Kalman/README.md

 submitted to IEEE Transactions on Signal Processing, 2019.
 (Link: https://arxiv.org/abs/1711.09598)

-In order to execute run main.m
+In order to execute run the file 'main.m'.